 Recent projects include supporting Luton Borough Council and MK Gallery to secure strategic funds from ACE, writing Trust & Foundation, NPO bids and business plans for Invisible Dust, Bedford Creative Arts, Wysing Arts Centre and a capital funding bid for Leeds City Art Gallery.
 She is currently undertaking a contract for MK Gallery, securing funding for and producing a major city-wide series of artist commissions (City Club), plus delivering a training and development programme for the National Trust's Trust New Art initiative in East Anglia.

 Following a degree in Performing Arts, Pamela worked in a variety of senior marketing and fundraising roles for arts organisations in West Yorkshire before completing a PGCE in Business at Huddersfield University.
 She joined Arts Council England (ACE) as the region’s first Audience Development Officer for Yorkshire and facilitated the set up of Audiences Yorkshire.
-A move into academia involved a role as Course Director/Senior Lecturer at Anglia Ruskin University running their Arts Management MA degree and delivering the Business School's Knowledge Transfer programme for the cultural sector in Cambridge.
+A move into academia as Course Director/Senior Lecturer at Anglia Ruskin University involved running their Arts Management MA degree and Knowledge Transfer programme for the cultural sector in Cambridge.
 She was also a visiting lecturer for City University’s Cultural Policy and Management MA degree in London for 4 years, lecturing in Marketing and Business Planning as well as devising and delivering their first Arts Fundraising module.

-As a consultant she has worked extensively in the cultural sector nationally; creating strategies, writing funding applications, undertaking research with existing and potential audiences and stakeholders; devising and implementing marketing and fundraising plans and delivering training.
-Recent work includes a six month programme of audience development training and development support for Museums Norfolk; the creation of a fundraising strategy and bid writing for Babylon Arts; training and support for Creative People and Places projects in Peterborough and Fenland/Forest Heath, development of ACE Catalyst and National Portfolio applications and a contract as an assessor for ACE Grants for the Arts.
+As a consultant since 2002 she has worked extensively in the cultural sector nationally; creating strategies, writing funding applications, undertaking research with engaged and non engaged audiences and stakeholders; devising and implementing marketing and fundraising plans and delivering training.
+More recent work includes a six month programme of audience development training and development support for Museums Norfolk; the creation of a fundraising strategy and CPP funding bid applications for Babylon Arts; training for Creative People and Places projects in Peterborough and Fenland/Forest Heath, ACE Catalyst and National Portfolio funding bids and a contract as an assessor for ACE Grants for the Arts applications.
+She is currently developing a case for support and writing several fundraising bids for the Bureau of Silly Ideas.